Nandaka/PixivUtil2/readme.md

 				retrieved date, which means that the post has not been processed at all or changed since last time, the post would be skipped.
-                            --> When this is 'False', posts will be processed anyways.
+                            --> When this is 'False', posts will be processed anyways. listPathFanbox		    ==> The list file for fanbox creators.
+One creator per line.
+				Doesn't support custom path.
 ```
 ## [Network]
 ```